Frequency meter

 - per-channel sampled results exposed through a small register file

-The design counts transitions in each input clock domain and transfers results back into the Avalon clock domain using Gray-coded counters and synchronization stages.
+The design counts transitions in each input clock domain and transfers per-channel counts into the gate/reference domain using Gray-coded counters and synchronization stages.
+A Gray-coded counter changes only one bit per increment, which makes it suitable for sampling a changing count across a CDC boundary.

 The measurement path is intentionally CDC-heavy because each observed signal is itself a running clock.
 Rather than sampling those clocks directly in the Avalon domain, the hardware increments a per-channel counter in the input-clock domain, converts it to Gray code, synchronizes that Gray value into the gate/reference clock domain, and computes a delta at the end of each gate interval.